zhliUU/Genome-Analysis/lab-log.md

 ##### Tophat run in loop

-Tophat shouldn't run in the data directory: permission denied
+Tophat shouldn't run in the data directory: permission denied.

 ## 29th